Approximately EFX Allocations for Indivisible Chores: Three Agents

-We argue that above three algorithms run in $O(m \log m)$ time because under a fix cost function, computing an EFX allocation can be done by sorting items and allocating items sequentially to form a partition.
-Given this partition the final allocation can be determined in $O(1)$ time.
-In summary, in all cases we can compute a $5$-EFX allocation for three agents in polynomial-time, which proves Theorem~\ref{thm:n=3}.
-From the above analysis we observe that it is crucial to distinguish whether an item $e$ is large to an agent $i$: if it is, then by allocating the item to another agent $j$ who values it small, we can eliminate the strong envyness from $i$ to $j$; if it is not, then putting item $e$ in $X_i$ does not hurt the approximation ratio too much.
+Hence any agent is $\alpha$-EFX towards any other agent, and the allocation is $\alpha$-EFX. \end{proofof}

-In the following section, we show how these ideas can be extended to the general case when $n\geq 4$.
+We argue that Algorithms~\ref{alg:RRP},~\ref{alg:PDC2} and~\ref{alg:PDC} run in $O(m \log m)$ time because under a fixed cost function, computing an EFX allocation can be done by sorting items in descending order of costs and allocating items sequentially to form a partition.
+Given this partition, the final allocation can be determined in $O(1)$ time.
+In summary, in all cases, we can compute a $(2+\sqrt{6})$-EFX allocation for three agents in polynomial-time, which proves Theorem~\ref{thm:n=3}.